 The scripture for today, November 28 (11/28), is 1st Corinthians 11:28,31 as found in the New Testament of the Bible:

-Even if we did not know the Greek, look at how the Jews (and we) interpreted “Remember THE Sabbath Day to keep it holy”.
+Even if we did not know the Greek, look how the Jews (and we) interpreted “Remember THE Sabbath Day to keep it holy”.
 They did not remember the Sabbath day monthly, quarterly or yearly, but weekly.
-Therefore, , the first-century Christians realized that “When they met on THE first day of the week to break bread” (Acts 20:7), it meant every Sunday.
+Therefore, the first-century Christians realized that “When they met on THE first day of the week to break bread” (Acts 20:7), it meant every Sunday.

 During the Communion, we consider Jesus’ terrible sacrifice in order to save us from hell.
 And we consider our sins that made his sacrifice necessary to save us from hell.
-The above scripture also tells us that.
+Today’s scripture tells us that.
 During our weekly partaking of the Communion, we should be examining ourselves, comparing ourselves to Jesus.
 It is kind of like taking weekly exams so we will be ready for the big final exam on the Day of Judgment.